estelle/flexbox/draft/04_flex_examples.md

 		content: counter(calendar);
 	}

 Finally, we add the date to the dates.
-Earlier we removed the `&lt;ol>` counter with `list-style-type: none;` set on both the `&lt;ol>` and `&lt;ul>`.
+Earlier we removed the `<ol>` counter with `list-style-type: none;` set on both the `<ol>` and `<ul>`.
 We add the date back to each list item with generated content.
 The `counter-increment: calendar;` declaration increments the counter we called `calendar`.
 Instead of adding an empty `content: ''` which is commonly used for styling, and is used in our day spacer on the first flex line, we set `content: counter(calendar);`, which provides the current value of the counter as the content of the generated content.

 	.calendar ol li {
 		text-align: right;